 You also benefit from a variety of campus lectures, like a recent one by world-renowned linguist and political activist Noam Chomsky on "Arab Spring, American Winter," and another by environmentalist Bill McKibben on "Making a Life on a Tough New Planet."
 You may also attend myriad events related to the health professions and sciences that encourage you to consider the political implications of the scientific and medical issues of our time.

-If you hope to one day be a high school or middle school social studies teacher, you may enroll in the necessary secondary education courses at UNE to meet the standards for State of Maine certification (grades 7-12) upon graduation.
+If you hope to one day be a high school or middle school social studies teacher, you can enroll in the necessary secondary education courses at UNE to meet the standards for State of Maine certification (grades 7-12) upon graduation.
 To learn more about the program see the Curriculum, or visit the Catalog.